kelsey-sorrels/zaffre/README.md

-# zaffre
+# Zaffre

-A Clojure library designed to ... well, that part is up to you.
+## A fast Clojure library for emulating a terminal

+Zaffre is fast console library for drawing characters to a screen.

+## Features
+  * It's fast.
+Zaffre uses LWJGL and OpenGL to render characters as fast as possible.
+  * Cross-platform codebase
+  * Thread safe

 ## Usage